 With over 60% of its parliamentary seats occupied by women, Rwanda was the first country to have the highest representation of women in power—which still remains the largest allotment compared to anywhere else on earth.
 The Rwandan government also puts equal rights at the forefront: since 2018, the country has ranked at the top of the list for gender equality according to the Global Gender Gap Report.
 These ideas are demonstrated not only through politics but also through education, job opportunities and the role of women in healthcare.

 In their efforts to promote activity and sustainable methods of transportation, Rwanda hosts monthly Car Free Days in its green capital city of Kigali.
 On every first and third Sunday of the month, busy streets are shut down to make way for bikers, runners and skaters of all ages.
 While striving for the reduction of gas emissions, Car Free Days are highly anticipated among Kigali residents as it offers a safe way to socialize and get active outdoors.

 5. The bar for sustainable eco-tourism is set sky-high.

 Inspired by the likes of Bhutan and Botswana, Rwanda has made a deliberate decision to promote exclusive, low-footprint travel that protects the environment and benefits local communities.
-Many eco-lodges put animal conservation, reforestation efforts and sustainability at the forefront–one of our favourites being Singita Kwitonda Lodge.
-Featured on our Rwanda Walking & Gorilla Trekking trip, the lodge plays a critical role in the conservation of natural habitats and critically endangered species.
+Many accommodations put animal conservation, reforestation efforts and sustainability at the forefront–one of our favourites being One & Only Nyungwe.
+Featured on our Rwanda Walking trip, the resort plays a critical role in the conservation of natural habitats and critically endangered species.
 With an abundance of lodges operating off of the Bioregional’s One Planet Living Sustainability Framework., Rwanda sets the standard for mindful eco-tourism.

 6. Rwanda will become the first African nation to host the Road World Championships.